MikeLud/ALPR-Yolov5/README.md

 # ALPR-Yolov5 (Automatic license Plate detection and recognition)
 This is the Automatic license plate detection and recognition system using Yolov5.
 Both plate detection and character detection and recognition using Yolov5.
-I used `EnglishLP` dataset for experiment but you can try with any other dataset also
+I used `EnglishLP` dataset for experiment but you can try with any other dataset also I just OCR in 1 line Plate.
+You can custom to detect and recog on 2 lines Plate License.

 # dependencies